ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

         Microphone

-The OBS Pointer does not need to be included in every scene.
+The OBS CURSOR OVERLAY does not need to be included in every scene.

 This is particularly important for desktop scenes because the normal